spatialos/UnrealGDK/README.md

 #### What's the Unreal GDK all about?
 The **SpatialOS Unreal GDK** is an Unreal Engine 4 (UE4) [module](https://docs.unrealengine.com/en-us/Programming/UnrealBuildSystem/ModuleFiles) made by Improbable.
 You can use the Unreal GDK to integrate persistent multiplayer worlds into your Unreal game using the SpatialOS platform.

+Find out more about the GDK for Unreal in [our blogpost](https://improbable.io/games/blog/spatialos-unreal-gdk-pre-alpha).

 You can [sign up for SpatialOS Unreal GDK updates](http://go.pardot.com/l/169082/2018-06-15/27ld2t) direct to your mailbox.

 * License: use of the contents of this repository is subject to the [Improbable license](LICENSE.md)